tonethar/IGME-330-Master/notes/node-and-web-services.md

 "The First rule of Chuck Norris is: you do not talk about Chuck Norris."
 ```

+### G. Next Steps

+- There isn't too much more to do with this example right now, but once you have finished this entire chapter, come back to this example and:
+  - use `npm init -y` to create a **package.json** file
+  - using the instructions here as a guide, make this script an executable command named `get-joke`: https://medium.com/netscape/a-guide-to-create-a-nodejs-command-line-package-c2166ad0452e

 <a id="section3"></a>

 ## III.
 Downloading a JSON web service

+We are going to look at how to download another web service, in this case an "inspirational design quote" service.
+Although this sounds really similar to what we did last time, there are differences that will make this more challenging:
+- the data is in the JSON format so we will need to parse it before displaying it
+- the web service takes parameters, such as the number of results:
+  - this means we will need to format the URL differently
+  - we will need to loop though the results
+  - we will need to give the user of this script the ability to choose how many results they want

+### A. Get started:

+- create a new folder named **quote**
+- copy over your completed **index.js** file from part I

+### B. Add the following to **index.js**: